dekuNukem/traffic-cone-film-scanning/README.md

 plain table no film, adjust focus, ensure the border of the film mask is aligned with the frame

-Mark the position of the cone
+Mark the position of the cone, white marker, or just a scratch mark.

 unscrew and remove the lens hood from camera